iivanoo/covid-apps-observer/data/data_us/reports/resources/org.uwmedicine.android.wash.virtualclinic___12.0.16.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.uwmedicine.android.wash.virtualclinic 1 reviews"/>
 </p>

+> Unusable, just keeps giving me a notice that my internet was interrupted then prompting me to press "okay" and refreshing to do it again.<br> :date: __2021-03-25 18:06:18__

+> Has a bug, keeps telling me I need internet access even though I'm on wi-fi<br> :date: __2021-03-22 01:44:38__

 > unable to open app.<br> :date: __2021-02-03 23:44:38__

 > This app can't be used.
 It always say we're upgrading your experience.<br> :date: __2021-01-20 21:03:56__